fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 Notes:

--   In an ATS message the Mach value is represented by a three-digit string, which when interpreted as a number is 100 times greater than the Mach value (e.g. M080 is Mach 0.8).
+-   In an ATS message, the Mach value is represented by a three-digit string, which, when interpreted as a number, is 100 times greater than the Mach value (e.g. M080 is Mach 0.8).

 -   Converting from FIXM to ATS message, multiply by 100 and round.